zeus-12/uxie/README.md

 - [ ] see if u can see all the users (also typing status for chat: [refer](https://github.com/konradhy/build-jotion/blob/master/components/editor.tsx#L93)) in the liveblocks room, (and display it at top)
 - [ ] fix `.tippy-arrow` appearing on screen at all times => added a temp fix. still appears when hovered over the pdf reader
-- [ ] abstract userIsOwner and userHasAccess (either collab or owner) logic.
-      progress:
-      => api called `experimental_standaloneMiddleware` but

-      1. it requries the types for the entire input, the only way seems to be putting any for the rest => losing typesafety for the whole route
-      2. most times data is returned from this, so query will also run twice

-  solution seems to be => create separate helper functions (take where, select, etc as params: use relevant prisma types to match each.)
+- [ ] abstract userIsOwner and userHasAccess (either collab or owner) logic. solution seems to be => create separate helper functions (take where, select, etc as params: use relevant prisma types to match each.)

-- [ ] remove the empty block => https://github.com/TypeCellOS/BlockNote/issues/631

 ### TTS Tasks left: